Registration-based taxes in the EU

 A VAT number, also referred to as a value-added tax identification number (VATIN), is an identifier used in the EU.
 It's provided to you by a member country's tax authority after you register with them.
 This number is issued by countries to charge value-added tax.

 How do I know if I need to register to charge taxes?

-If you have any significant presence in a country, then you should contact its tax authority to confirm whether you need to register to collect taxes.
+If you have a significant presence in a country, then you should contact its tax authority to confirm whether you need to register to collect taxes.
 It's your responsibility to determine if your business exceeds the distance sales threshold.

 Which VAT rate do I need to charge?